Fundraising videos can be a powerful tool, when done right. Some advice…

 You devote staff time for one-to-one communications with major donors.
 That’s essential.
 But even small and mid-range donors need a personal connection.
-Video can be your workhorse for reaching these donors.
-It’s like having an extra staff person out there telling your story with passion … taking donors on a personal tour to see the work and the results.
+Video can be your workhorse that reaches these donors.
+It’s like having an extra staff person out there telling your story with passion and showing results.

 What should a fundraising video be about?

-It’s not about you.
-It’s about the donor.
-All your communication needs to be donor-centric.
-Your donors are heroes who make things happen.
+It’s about your donor.
+Not you.
+Your communication needs to be donor-centric.
+They are heroes who make things happen.
 So the topic is not your organization so much as it’s about the donor’s essential role.

 Beware the curse

 Your staff knows so much about your organization, and that’s a hurdle.
 The book “Made to Stick” calls this the curse of knowledge.
 What’s most interesting to your staff is rarely that interesting to your donors.
 Donors don’t really care about the details of your programs.
 They are interested in the big picture and the why.
 Why your nonprofit helps others (“to save lives,” “to end hunger,” “to give kids a brighter future”).
+Why is your approach the best one?
 Why should they support you?
-Why is your approach the best one?
-Work to inspire donors, not educate.
+Work to inspire, not educate.

 Ways to make your video effective

 • Just because it’s video, doesn’t mean it will work.
 Content needs to be relevant and engaging.

 • Look for ways to add powerful emotional triggers.
 Fear and hope.
 Anger and love.
 Deep emotions engage us, and influence every rational decision we make.